 These three attributes are the minimum required.
 The UPN is required to proceed with KCD processing on the back end.

-To add these Claim Rules, follow the steps below:
+To add the Claim Rule, follow the steps below:

 1. Select the Relying Party Trusts folder.